Dynexyst/SMG-Cosmic-Chaos-Iso-Builder/release/README.txt

 - There are instructions on-screen to build the mod

-- Follow the steps in 'Dolphin Guide.txt' or if you're playing on USB Loader GX, follow 'USB Loader GX Guide.txt'
+- Follow the steps in 'Dolphin Guide.txt', USB loaders are not currently supported, as the gecko code would end up being too long.'

 Thanks to: